Homework Policy

 • Encourage children to organise themselves for homework.
 Have all books and materials to hand.

-• Agree a suitable time for doing homework, taking into account age, the need for playtime, relaxation and family time.
+• Agree a suitable time for doing homework, being aware of age, the need for playtime, relaxation and family time.

 • Providing a quiet place, suitable work surface, free from distractions, interruptions and screens.